 Remember, the process of summarising, is likely to be the initial stage in attempting to make sense of your qualitative data.
 This activity is, in effect, the first part of a key process in qualitative analysis.
 This will involve the coding and creating of categories in which to fit your responses.
 The coding or creating of categories is done partly to look for patterns in the data.
 The way these categories are created is via continually reading and re-reading the data.
 The ultimate aim is to create fewer and fewer categories.
 The process by which this is achieved is termed 'constant comparison' (see Glaser and Strauss, 1967).
 The term clearly suggests what the process actually is.
 The researcher reads and re-reads the data and the initial categories that have been created are, where possible, combined which reduces the total number of categories.
-There is usually a time gap between the initial reading and the re-reading, and in the gap reflection takes place which should help with the reduction in the number of categories.
+There is usually a time gap between the initial reading and the re-reading, and in the gap, reflection takes place which should help with the reduction in the number of categories.

-This process, of creating categories and then reducing them, is illustrated in Case Study 8.1 which is from my own research of primary school children's concept of a tourist.
+This process, of creating categories and then reducing them, is illustrated in Case Study 9.1 which is from my own research of primary school children's concept of a tourist.

-Case Study 8.1: Children's understanding of the concept of a tourist
+Case Study 9.1: Children's understanding of the concept of a tourist

 This case study is based on research I conducted as part of my PhD.
 The research evaluated a project focusing on the role of tourism as a topic in the UK primary school curriculum.
 Part of the research involved an investigation into what children had learned in the project.
 It had been my original intention to interview a sample of children aged 7-11 years old, outside their normal classroom environment.
 However, the class teachers indicated that this would be take too long and hence be disruptive to the children's learning.
-Instead, I used a questionnaire in class.
-The great majority
+Therefore, instead, I used a questionnaire survey and this was conducted in class.
+The great majority of the questions were, unusually for a questionnaire, open-ended.
+Below I discuss just one such open-ended question and present a selection of responses to illustrate the process of constant comparison in refining categories.